-Developing a strong online image is easier than it has ever been.
+Developing a strong online presence and image is easier than it has ever been.
 I feel daunted for couples when they look online to book a live band for their big day.
 It must be a mindfield of ‘rock-star good looks’ and swanky looking promotional videos.

 The purpose of this blog is not to criticise or compare other acts.
 The quality of bands in South Wales is exceptionally high in 2018, with some outstanding musicians – many of which we are proud to call friends.